×

 Generally, podcast lessons focus on improving your listening skills, but I was pleasantly surprised to see all the features dedicated to pronunciation practice.

 As you might have experienced already, Chinese pronunciation is probably the biggest hurdle for native English speakers.
-Thus, extras like slow playback, review tracks perfect for shadow practice and voice recording is extremely useful for refining your accent and pronunciation.
+Thus, extras like slow playback, review tracks perfect for shadow practice and voice recording are extremely useful for refining your accent and pronunciation.

 Though I didn’t personally try it, the “My Teacher” chat also seems like a safe space to practice your pronunciation with a native speaker.